-It is not uncommon to cough after eating.
 Coughing is a typical reaction of the body trying to clear irritants from the airways.
-Irritants are sometimes introduced into the body when eating, and this can lead to coughing.
+Coughing after eating may be due to irritants that can be introduced into the body when eating.

 If coughing after eating happens frequently, people should consult a doctor to determine a cause.
 Once the cause is known, a person can make some lifestyle changes or take medications to treat it.